 This section tells you what kinds of prescription drugs are excluded.
-This means Medicare does not pay for these drugs.
+This means for these drugs.

 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
-If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself OR If the drug is excluded, you must pay for it yourself.
+If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself.